CodeXCourses/level-1-course-content/teacher-handbook/README.md

 * [Set up breakout rooms](https://www.youtube.com/watch?v=WZzvQiIS7mE)
 * [Overview for teachers](https://www.youtube.com/watch?v=EUeFmpkqtXc)
 * Note: for students to share in the large meeting, you must click on their name and "Give presenter" to them.
 An icon for screen sharing will appear on their screen.
+[Make presenter](https://www.youtube.com/watch?v=dx-ConbMEjc&t=11s)